gitter-badger/qtmud/docs/_sources/qtmud.txt

         of the earliest multiplayer games. `Wikipedia
         <https://www.wikiwand.com/en/MUD>`_ has a pretty comprehensive
         article on them.
+    MUD client
-    MUD engine
+        A specialized client for playing MUDs. (duh) MUD engine
         Also known as drivers, MUD engines are game engines meant for presenting :term:`MUDs <MUD>`.
 There have traditionally been two main